APNIC-Labs/draft-kskroll-sentinel/README.md

-   Conrad, Ralph Dolmans, John Dickinson, Steinar Haug, Bob Harold, Wes Hardaker, Paul Hoffman, Matt Larson, Jinmei Tatuya, Edward Lewis, George Michaelson, Benno Overeinder, Matthew Pounsett, Andreas Schulze, Mukund Sivaraman, Petr Spacek, Andrew Sullivan, Paul Vixie, Duane Wessels and Paul Wouters for their helpful feedback.
+   Conrad, Ralph Dolmans, John Dickinson, Steinar Haug, Bob Harold, Wes Hardaker, Paul Hoffman, Matt Larson, Jinmei Tatuya, Edward Lewis, George Michaelson, Benno Overeinder, Matthew Pounsett, Andreas

-Huston, et al.          Expires September 1, 2018              [Page 11]
+Huston, et al.          Expires September 6, 2018              [Page 11]

-Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

+   Schulze, Mukund Sivaraman, Petr Spacek, Andrew Sullivan, Paul Vixie, Duane Wessels and Paul Wouters for their helpful feedback.

    The authors would like to especially call out Paul Hoffman and Duane Wessels for providing comments in the form of a pull request.
+Petr Specek implmented early versions of this technique into the Knot resolver, identified a number of places where it wasn't clear, and provided very helpful text to address this.

 10. Change Log